fabienrenaud/java-json-benchmark/README.md

  * iterations: benchmarks that serialize/deserialize 1, 10, 50 or 100 payloads at once (via a loop).
 Each payload is different.
  * payload size: each iteration group serializes/deserializes various sizes of payloads.
 4 are currently evaluated: 1 KB, 10 KB, 100 KB and 1 MB.

 Each benchmark has been written to read bytes from RAM and write to output streams in RAM when possible.
-All data is randomly generated upon static loading of each fork before any bench is invoked and have therefore no impact on the results.
+All data is randomly generated

 This benchmark does NOT evaluate: